josdejong/jsoneditor/docs/api.md

 - `{boolean} enableSort`

   Enable sorting of arrays and object properties.
-Only applicable for mode 'tree'.
-True by default.
+Only applicable for mode 'tree'. `true` by default.

 - `{boolean} enableTransform`

   Enable filtering, sorting, and transforming JSON using a [JMESPath](http://jmespath.org/) query.
-Only applicable for mode 'tree'.
-True by default.
+Only applicable for mode 'tree'. `true` by default.

 - `{Number} maxVisibleChilds`

-  Number of children allowed for a given node before the "show more / show all" message appears (in 'tree', 'view', or 'form' modes).
-100 by default.
+  Number of children allowed for a given node before the "show more / show all" message appears (in 'tree', 'view', or 'form' modes). `100` by default.

 ### Methods